 Ezekiel’s Bread Recipe

 Ezekiel, one of the prophets of the Old Testament who lived around the 6th century BCE, wrote instructions on how to prepare bread.
-His ingredients are nourishing to and, even today, many bake this bread for health.
+His ingredients are nourishing and, and even today, many bake this bread for health.

 Of course, we aren’t told at what temperature to bake it or for how long, but this recipe will help with that.
-The ingredients vary a bit but the baking instructions will help you make this delicious, healthy, Bible bread recipe.
+The ingredients vary a bit, but the baking instructions will help you make this delicious, healthy Bible bread recipe.

-There’s also a great product, available on Amazon, with all of the ingredients in Ezekiel bread in one mix.
+There’s also a great product available on Amazon with all of the ingredients in Ezekiel bread in one mix.

 What other scripture comes to mind when you think of bread in the Bible?
 Drop it in the comments below.
 I’d love to hear your thoughts!